Indian River High School (Delaware)

 Indian River High School is a part of the Indian River School District, located in Dagsboro, Delaware, in southern Sussex County.

-Indian River High School is one of two high schools in the district, along with Sussex Central High School in Georgetown.
+Indian River High School is one of two high schools in the district, along with Sussex Central High School in Georgetown Delaware.

 Desegregation

 Indian River High School remained an all-white school called John M. Clayton until 1967, long after Brown v.
 Board of Education.

-Indian River High School moved to a new building in 2005, and the original John M. Clayton building later became John M. Clayton Elementary School.
+Indian River High School students and staff moved into their new building in 2005, while the original Indian River HS building later became John M. Clayton Elementary School, a K-5 school.